-Madison Bumgarner Placed on 10-Day DL with Rib, Shoulder Injuries
+Madison Bumgarner Injured Rib, Shoulder in Dirt Bike Accident, May Miss 8 Weeks

 While the Giants' starting rotation boasts some power arms, there are question marks behind Bumgarner.

-Should Bumgarner miss a start or two, the Giants will be forced to rely on the likes of Johnny Cueto, Jeff Samardzija, Matt Moore and Matt Cain.
-All of them have the ability to dominate games, but they tend to be inconsistent, unlike Bumgarner.
+Should the ace miss a start or two, the Giants will be forced to rely on the likes of Johnny Cueto, Jeff Samardzija, Matt Moore and Matt Cain.
+All of them have the ability to dominate games, but they tend to be inconsistent.

 The Hickory, North Carolina, native entered 2017 having posted a sub-3.00 ERA in four consecutive seasons, and he struck out at least 199 batters in each of those campaigns as well.

-As amazing as Bumgarner is on the mound, an underrated skill that he brings to the table is his hitting.
+As amazing as Bumgarner is on the mound, his hitting is an underrated skill he brings to the table.
 He has 16 career home runs, and he has won the National League Silver Slugger award for pitchers twice.

-Bumgarner will be missed in a number of areas if his absence carries on, so while the Giants have enough quality arms to get by over a short period of time, an extended stay on the injured list could be devastating to the team's success.
+The Giants will miss Bumgarner in a number of areas, so while the team has enough quality arms to get by over a short period of time, an extended stay on the DL for the ace could be devastating to its success.